top of page

 Columbia Climate School

 I received my M.A. in Climate and Society at the Columbia Climate School.
 I studied the complex relationships between our planet’s atmosphere and oceans, energy systems and policies, and social and economic vulnerabilities.
-This unique degree combined physics with history and public policy to help me better understand the complexities decision makers face today.
-As part of my education, I was fortunate to learn from industry leaders, scientists, and government officials.
-In addition to my studies, I co-authored two reports, which are described below.

 Publications: